Popish Plot: Investigations

 As Kenyon points out, the government took seriously even the remotest hint of a threat to the King's life or well-being – in the previous spring a Newcastle housewife had been investigated by the Secretary of State simply for saying that "the King gets the curse of many good and faithful wives such as myself for his bad example".
 Danby, who seems to have believed in the Plot, advised the King to order an investigation.
 Charles II denied the request, maintaining that the entire affair was absurd.
 He told Danby to keep the events secret so as not to put the idea of regicide into people's minds.
 However, word of the manuscript spread to the Duke of York, who publicly called for an investigation into the matter.
 Even Charles admitted that given the sheer number of allegations, he could not say positively that none of them was true, and reluctantly agreed.
 During the investigation, Oates' name arose.
-From the first, the King was convinced that Oates was a liar, and Oates did not help his case by claiming to have met the regent of Spain, Don John of Austria.
-Questioned by the King, who had met Don John in Brussels in 1656, it became obvious that Oates had no idea what he looked like.
+From the first, the King was convinced that Oates was a liar, and Oates did not help his case by claiming to have met the regent of Spain, John of Austria.
+Questioned by the King, who had met John in Brussels in 1656, it became obvious that Oates had no idea what he looked like.
 The King had a long and frank talk with Paul Barillon, the French ambassador, in which he made it clear that he did not believe that there was a word of truth in the plot, and that Oates was "a wicked man"; but that by now he had come round to the view that there must be an investigation, particularly with Parliament about to reassemble.

 On 6 September Oates was summoned before the magistrate Sir Edmund Berry Godfrey to swear an oath prior to his testimony before the King.
 Oates claimed he had been at a Jesuit meeting held at the White Horse Tavern in the Strand, London, on April 24, 1678.
 According to Oates, the purpose of that meeting was to discuss the assassination of Charles II.
 The meeting discussed a variety of methods which included: stabbing by Irish ruffians, shooting by two Jesuit soldiers, or poisoning by the Queen's physician, Sir George Wakeman.